usd-wg/proposals/README.md

 ### Create an Issue for the proposal

 Use the issue Proposal Template, and fill out the form.
+The issue will be used to track conversation and PRs against the proposal, and will also serve as an at-a-glance summary of any particular proposal.

 ### Submit materials for the proposal